5 Must-Share Winter Driving Safety Tips for Employees

 As the year draws to a close, winter safety best practices must be top of mind for your entire organization.
 Below, we explore five winter driving safety tips for employees that will prepare your workforce for a hectic holiday season.

-5 Winter Driving Safety Tips for Employees
+5 Must-Share Winter Driving Safety Tips for Employees

-1. Remember that Safety Starts On-Site
+2. Remember that Safety Starts On-Site

-It’s easy to make careless mistakes when under a time crunch.
+It’s easy to make careless mistakes under a time crunch.
 That’s why winter safety awareness begins in the warehouse, not on the road.
 Did you know employees are far more likely to get hurt in a slip, trip and fall incident than in a collision?
-Employees can prioritize injury prevention by wearing weather-appropriate clothing, inspecting their surroundings for potential hazards and taking their time when entering and exiting their vehicle.
+Employees can prioritize injury prevention by wearing weather-appropriate clothing, inspecting their surroundings for potential hazards and taking their time when entering and exiting their vehicles.

 Employer Tip: